okikio/native/packages/manager/README.md

 # @okikio/manager

-A superset of the Map class, it gives Map superpowers.
+A superset of the Map class, it gives Map superpowers, it weighs less than 450 B (minified and compressed).

+You will need a Map polyfill for older browsers.
+If you install `@okikio/animate` via `npm` you are most likely going to need [rollup](https://rollupjs.org/) or [esbuild](https://esbuild.github.io/).
+You can use [polyfill.io](https://polyfill.io/), or another source to create a polyfill.
+The minimum feature requirement for a polyfill are Maps e.g. (https://polyfill.io/v3/polyfill.min.js?features=Maps)._

 ## Table of Contents
 - [@okikio/manager](#okikiomanager)